fluencelabs/ethdenver-2024/README.md

 Fluence has prepared a substrate to easily and cheaply enable decentralized RPC from existing building blocks using Fluence Functions call [fRPC](https://github.com/fluencelabs/fRPC-Substrate).
 By adding multiple RPC endpoints of your choosing and self-hosting a tiny http gateway with your dApp, you simple need to add the gateways url to your dAPP and to enjoy decentralized RPC: no single point of failure, much improved data integrity and significantly improved privacy.

-Be one of the first ten (10) submitted solutions to integrate fRPC with your dAPP to cash in on a USDC 1,000 bounty.
+Be one of the first five (5) submitted solutions to integrate fRPC with your dAPP to cash in on a USDC 1,000 bounty.
 See submission guidelines below for more information.

 ### Create And Deploy A Fluence Function -- 5 x USDC 1,000